(225 ILCS 454/5-28)

 authorized by the Department; and

-(7) present a valid application for issuance of a
+(7) submit a valid application for issuance of a

-license accompanied by a sponsor card, an appointment as a managing broker, and the fees specified by rule.
+license accompanied by the fees specified by rule.

 (b) The requirements specified in item (5) of subsection (a) of this Section do not apply to applicants who are currently admitted to practice law by the Supreme Court of Illinois and are currently in active standing.